1. Can I work during the internship?

 - Evaluations of each of the above major projects with grades assigned to projects and homework

-- Mid-term and final cumulative evaluation by the program director
+- Midterm and final cumulative evaluation by the program director

 9. How do graduates rate the internship?